cakephp/docs/en/views/helpers/form.rst

 HTML it creates.
 While the default templates are intended to be a reasonable set of defaults.
 You may need to customize the templates to suit your application.

-To change the templates when the helper is loaded you can set the ``templates`` option when including the helper in your controller::
+To change the templates when the helper is loaded you can set the ``'templates'`` option when including the helper in your controller::

     // In a View class